Jaseci-Labs/jaseci/docs/docs/docs/getting_started/writing_first_app/playing_with_walkers_and_abilities.md

 ## Checks the inventory

-Walkers works as methods in traditional programming languages.
+Walkers are "robots" that can traverse the graph and process data stored in the graph.
 Here is an example walker to get the current inventory of items in the shop.

 In this step, we will introduce a new `walker` archetype named `inventory` and execute it to check the inventory.
 Simply copy and paste the following code into the code editor in the archetype tab, and then click on the "Register Archetype" button.
 Then you can observe that a new archetype has been created under walker tab as in the image.